ardatan/graphql-tools/.changeset/cyan-dryers-smile.md

 '@graphql-tools/url-loader': patch
 ---

-`multipart` and `graphqlSSEOptions` options are removed.
+`multipart` and `graphqlSSEOptions` options have been removed.
 Multipart request will be done only if variables have extractable file or blob objects